mahes-a/StagingBuild/README.md

    <img width="625" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/88be6260-acf2-4748-bec8-f5e33853da2f">

-- Kindly go through the Note section to undesrtand the  region to deploy the Azure AI Content Safety and Choose the region for deploying the content safety resource according to your needs and compliance laws , The default choses "east us" , Please change according to your needs
+- Kindly go through the Note section to understand the  region to deploy the Azure AI Content Safety and Choose the region for deploying the content safety resource according to your needs and compliance laws , The default choses "east us" , Please change according to your needs

      <img width="994" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/e5a24d4f-3ec8-44e3-a182-274b8c24224e">